itsjusttriz/MC-PackTracker/README.md

 # Welcome

-Discord notifier bot for modpack updates, from FTB.
+Discord notifier bot for modpack updates, from Curseforge & FTB.

 Get (_somewhat_) real-time update notifications for your chosen modpacks, avoiding the clutter of official channels.